Sunday, September 27, 2015

 Cap's first real feature, though, was Turkey's 3 GIANT MEN.
 Sorta.
 If this guy is the 'real' Cap is a subject open to debate.

 For one thing, this version of Captain America is never given a civilian name, so there's no way of telling if this is supposed to be the Steve Rogers or Grant Gardner version of the character.
-He is accompanied by a sister named Julia, though.
-Possibly she came from the serial?
-I haven't seen it myself, not yet.
-She and Cap seem about the same age, though, so it's not likely that this Cap has been in action since the early 40's.
+He is accompanied by his sister Julia, though.
+Possibly she's modeled on Grant Gardner's secretary Gail Richards (played by popular serial and westerns beauty Lorna Gray -aka Adrian Booth), but that's just a guess.
+She and Cap seem about the same age, so it's not likely that this Cap has been in action since the early 40's.
 On the other hand, this Captain America has the super strength of the comic book hero.
 See what I mean?
 It's just confusing.

 At any rate, this version of Cap is super strong and a natural athlete (the actor playing him indeed performs some pretty impressive gymnastics during the fight scenes), but he's also been given the addition of a bullet-proof uniform.
 Perhaps because of this (and Santo's bare chest), it's Cap who really takes the lead in the action stuff.
 For what it's worth, the crazily energetic fight scenes are choreographed quite well.